Arc-Computer/ATLAS/gkd_two_gear_gkd_blog_draft.md

 | **Token Reduction (%)** | _Fill in_ | _Fill in_ |
 | **Wall-Clock (hrs)** | 11.75 | _Fill in_ |

-In practice, a team might run Gear 1 after every new batch of traces is ingested to get a quick signal.
-If the telemetry is positive, they can schedule a Gear 2 run for the critical workflows where reliability and cost-efficiency are paramount.
+In our workflow, we run the Gear 1 configuration after ingesting new trace batches to get a quick signal.
+Positive telemetry then justifies scheduling a Gear 2 run for critical workflows where reliability and cost-efficiency are paramount.
 This two-gear system provides a practical framework for managing the cadence of continual learning.

 ---

-## Where RLVR and Self-Play Fit
+## Broader Context: GKD vs. RL

 It's important to clarify that on-policy distillation isn't a replacement for all other learning methods.
 We still plan to publish a GRPO (RLVR-style) baseline on the exact same GSM8K data slice.
 So, when should a team choose one over the other?

 Our perspective is this: GKD is the workhorse.
-It's the default choice when you have a trustworthy teacher and a stream of on-policy data from the Atlas SDK.
+It's the default choice when you have a trustworthy teacher and a stream of on-policy data, such as the kind provided by the Atlas SDK.
 It's computationally cheaper and provides a dense, token-level reward signal.

+This perspective—prioritizing distillation before RL—is validated by the broader research community.
+The Qwen3 technical report, for instance, found that on-policy distillation achieved superior results to reinforcement learning on reasoning benchmarks with a **~10x reduction in compute** (1,800 vs. 17,920 GPU-hours).
+This efficiency gain stems directly from the dense, token-level reward signal that distillation provides, which avoids the sample inefficiency and complex reward shaping challenges inherent to sparse-reward RL.

-RLVR and self-play are specialist tools.
-They become invaluable in two primary scenarios:
+RLVR and self-play, therefore, become specialist tools.
+They are invaluable in two primary scenarios:
 1. When you **lack a reliable teacher policy** and must discover behavior from scratch.
-2. When the task has a **sparse reward** (e.g., a game-winner or a multi-step task with only a final pass/fail), making token-level distillation impossible.
+2. When the task has a **sparse reward** (e.g., a game-winner or a multi-step task with only a final pass/fail), making token-level distillation intractable.

 By establishing a robust two-gear GKD loop first, we create a reliable default for the 80% of cases, reserving the higher cost and complexity of RLVR for the 20% of problems that truly demand exploration.

 ---

+## The Two-Gear Pattern in Detail

+Our distillation work requires balancing rapid validation cycles with the need to produce high-quality checkpoints.
+A quick sanity check on new data has different requirements from a deep, reliability-focused run, so we formalize our workflow into two distinct operational "gears", each with its own Hydra configuration.

+The **diagnostic gear** configuration is designed for rapid validation.
+Its purpose is to provide a directional signal on data quality and pipeline integrity in a few hours.
+Key parameters are relaxed (`min_reward: 0.8`, `learning_rate: 2e-5`) to prioritize speed.
+The primary output is not a production artifact, but a "green light" signal—typically a non-diverging evaluation loss curve—that justifies committing resources to a longer run.

+The **reliability gear** configuration is tuned for performance.
+The configuration is stricter, filtering for only the best traces (`min_reward: 0.9`) and using a more conservative learning rate (`3e-6`) over an extended schedule.
+This configuration maps directly to production SLAs, where the goal is to maximize success rates and token efficiency.

+This dual-cadence system is managed through Hydra.
+We define separate run configs (e.g., `gkd_diagnostic.yaml`, `gkd_reliability.yaml`) that override the base `gkd.yaml` trainer config.
+This isolates the changes to parameters, allowing a switch between cadences via a single command-line argument (`--config-name run/gkd_diagnostic`) rather than requiring changes to the training script.
+This pattern makes the trade-off between speed and quality a deliberate, repeatable operational choice.

+---

 ## Methods Appendix

-**Fast Sweep Command**
+**Diagnostic Run Command**

 ```bash
 HF_HUB_ENABLE_HF_TRANSFER=1 \